jeffbski/redux-logic/examples/notification/README.md

 export const notifyQueuedLogic = createLogic({
   type: NOTIFY_QUEUE,

+  // after we queue an item, if display is already clear
-  process({ getState }, dispatch) {
+  // we add in a displayQueued to ensure things aren't stuck process({ getState }, dispatch) {
     // just in case things had already cleared out,
     // check to see if can display yet, normally